HatimLokhandwala/programmingAndDS/README.md

 # programmingAndDS
-Repo is organized into different topics as follows Each question contains a brief description about the problem, along with i/p and o/p examples
+Repo is organized into different topics given below.
+Each question contains a brief description about the problem, along with i/p and o/p examples

 ------------------------------------------------------------------------